-- 69% of decision-makers believe analytics will be crucial for business success in 2020, with 15% considering it crucial today.
+- 69 percent of decision-makers believe analytics will be crucial for business success in 2020.

-- 46% of manufacturers agree that implementing and using data analytics is no longer optional.
+- 46 percent of manufacturers agree that implementing and using data analytics is no longer optional.

-- 32% see the potential for big data analytics and the Industrial Internet of Things (IIoT) to improve supply chain performance and increase revenue.
-Manufacturers perceive data analytics as a key component of a successful Industrial Internet of Things (IIoT) strategy across their operations.
+- 32 percent see the potential for big data analytics and the Industrial Internet of Things (IIoT) to improve supply chain performance and increase revenue.
+Manufacturers perceive data analysis as a key component of a successful Industrial Internet of Things (IIoT) strategy across their operations.

 The Era Of Manufacturing Intelligence Has Arrived